How to Choose Your Best Disneyland Ticket

 With a Lightning Lane Multi Pass, guests purchase the ability to make reservations to access priority queues at a bundle of attractions.
 We made a guide to the particulars of this paid service here.
 We recommend reading that guide, as this service works differently than the previous offerings of MaxPass and FastPass.
 Lightning Lane Multi Pass also works differently at Disneyland Resort than at Walt Disney World.
 The following advice will make more sense if you are familiar with how this service works.

 Unlike previous ride reservation services, guests using Lightning Lane Multi Pass can only make one reservation a day for each attraction in the multi pass bundle.
 If you are efficient in making reservations, you may find that you have run out of reservations with hours left in your day.
 If you have the ability to hop between parks, you increase your potential pool of reservations.
-However, this really only works to your benefit on days without heavy crowds.
-On particularly busy days, you run the risk of attractions being “sold out” of reservations early in the day.
-In these cases, by the time you hop to the second park, there are few reservations available at that park.
-How valuable a Lightning Lane Multi Pass is on any particular visit is also going to be relative to the standby waits during that visit.
+Importantly, Lightning Lane Multi Pass is the same price whether you are using it in both parks or just one.

-All of this is difficult to predict in advance of your visit, so we hope we are not tying your brain in knots by sharing this insight.
-Ultimately, we do think this adds an extra dimension to the value calculation for both Park Hopper and Lightning Lane add-ons.
+All of this is difficult to predict in advance of your visit, so we hope we are not tying your brain in knots by sharing these insights.
+Ultimately, we do think the combination of these services adds an extra dimension to the value calculation for either.

 Keep an eye on special offers and discounts.